pierretallotte/ctf-writeups/htb-lame/README.md

 3[...SNIP...]0
 ```
 ## Privilege escalation
 I will run linpeas.sh to check if a vulnerability could help to escalate to root.
-First of all, I will run a Python HTTP server on a folder containing linpeas.sh:
+First, I will run a Python HTTP server on a folder containing linpeas.sh:
 ```
 $ls
 linpeas.sh